arentalb/bookstore-front/README.md

 # University Bookstore Web Project - Frontend
+Also you can checkout the backend repository for this frontend at https://github.com/arentalb/bookstore-back

 Welcome to the frontend repository for the University Bookstore Web Project!
 This project is developed using Angular, Tailwind CSS, and DaisyUI.